At a Glance

 ✨Tip Number 3

-Familiarise yourself with the firm's existing services and identify areas where immigration can be integrated.
-This will demonstrate your understanding of cross-selling opportunities and your proactive approach to collaboration.
+Familiarise yourself with the firm's existing services and identify areas where you can cross-sell immigration services.
+This will demonstrate your understanding of their multi-service approach and your ability to integrate into their team.

 ✨Tip Number 4